Skip to main content

 Introduction:

-Our K-5 Elementary school students will be integrating a combination of the McGraw Hill Impact Textbooks for Social Studies as well as project-based learning with projects that immerse students in the curriculum, allowing them to apply what they are learning in social studies to hands-on projects at the end of each quarter.
-Students will follow the Massachusetts Social Studies Curriculum Frameworks for each grade.
+Our K-4 Elementary school students will be integrating a combination of the Savvas My World textbooks for Social Studies combined with hands-on projects aligned with the Massachusetts Social Studies Curriculum Frameworks for each grade.

-Below is more detailed descriptions each grade will be covering;
+Below are more detailed descriptions of each grade that will be covered.

 Second Grade: Second graders in Social Studies will examine how communities have changed and also how they have remained the same over time.
 In Quarter 2, students will focus on the tools used to study geography, including maps and globes.
 Additionally, they will examine how people use land and how the geography of their land affects how they live.
 Students will spend time learning about our economy and how it works in Quarter 3.
 In Quarter 4, Students will learn about the structure of our government and will recognize influential leaders in our society.
 They will discuss what it means to make a difference in the world and will examine how they can make a difference themselves.